 Trails for Key Stage 2

-Abbey as a Place of Christian Worship Trail - Where, how and why do people worship?
+The Abbey as a Place of Christian Worship Trail - Where, how and why do people worship?

 St Albans Cathedral is open 365 days a year, but how and why is it used?
-Using the building as our classroom, the children will explore the Cathedral to learn about the key beliefs of Christian worship, and how the building helps to bring these to life.
+Using the building as our classroom, the children will explore the Cathedral to learn about the key beliefs of Christian worship, what Christians believe, and how the building helps to bring these to life.
 They will visit the font, altar, pulpit, lectern and shrine, and think about communion, baptism and the Bible, before one of the children is dressed up as the Bishop!

-Alban and the Romans Trail
+St Alban and the Romans: Local history

-The year is around 305AD and all is peaceful in the town of Verulamium.
+The year is around 300AD and all is peaceful in the town of Verulamium.
 Until, one day, a Christian priest comes visiting … Using the Cathedral as our setting, the children will dress up to re-enact the story of Alban, saint and martyr.
 Along the way they will learn about the history of every day Roman life in Verulamium, and find out how brick from Verulamium ended up being used to make the Abbey 700 years later.
 For teachers who wish their children to learn about St Alban from an RE perspective, the children can also explore in more detail the growth of the Abbey after his death and how Alban is remembered in the Cathedral today as the first Christian Martyr in Britain.

 Before and After the Dissolution